Alert Bar

 Uniforms and Gear

-The company will provide personal protective equipment (harness, helmet, radios, etc.)
+The company will provide personal protective equipment (lifevest and rescue bag)

 Two staff shirts will be provided at no cost.
 Staff shirts are required at all times.